CHOOSING AN ETS SURGEON

 Hyperhidrosis Surgeon Ranking by Experience

-symposiums on thoracic sympathectomy, whether he has been trained by any of the world's most experienced ETS surgeons such as Claes/Drott/Lin/Tarfusser/Telaranta, whether other surgeons have positive things to say about the surgeon you are going to see, whether the surgeon has published any articles in prestigious medical journals detailing long-term results of and experience with ETS and so on.
+3. Surgeon reputation amongst his peers: this involves checking up on the surgeon's qualifications, the length of time the surgeon has been performing ETS, whether he has attended any of the symposiums on thoracic sympathectomy, whether he has been trained by any of the world's most experienced and respected ETS surgeons such as Claes/Drott/Lin/Tarfusser/Telaranta, whether other surgeons have positive things to say about the surgeon you are going to see, whether the surgeon has published any articles in prestigious medical journals detailing long-term results of and experience with ETS and so on.

-- Basic consultation and first impressions before surgery -- Are you comfortable speaking with the surgeon in your first language?
+5. Basic consultation and first impressions before surgery: are you comfortable speaking with the surgeon in your first language?
 This is more important than one realizes, especially since some of the most experienced surgeons are not native English speakers.
 Many surgeons never meet the patient till the day of the operation (something to avoid if possible, or at least make sure the surgeon sees pictures of your sweaty hands to judge how bad they are), and you do not want to have language difficulties right before surgery -- especially with current trends in surgery such as the Lin-Telaranta classification making it imperative to consult with the surgeon and make sure the right ganglions are destroyed.
 You might be a patient who only wants hand sweating stopped and want facial sweating to continue.
 In that case, the surgery is less intensive and the T-2 ganglion is untouched.
-However, improper communication would lead to the surgeon assuming that you want to also stop facial sweating.
+However, improper communication would lead to the surgeon assuming that you want to also stop facial sweating too.
 Did the surgeon ask and advise you about trying alternative treatments such as iontophoresis, creams, botox and so on?
 Does the surgeon perform numerous other oftentimes medical or cosmetic procedures besides ETS?
 That would be a red flag for me, especially if the procedures are cosmetic.
-You want to go to a surgeon who is devoted to ETS and other thoracic procedures rather than someone who is trying to do to many things at one time.
+You want to go to a surgeon who is devoted to ETS and other thoracic procedures rather than someone who is trying to do too many things at one time.